Xornop/ha-apps/whisper-pro-asr/README.md

 2. Click on the **three dots** (top right) → **Repositories**
 3. Add `https://github.com/Xornop/ha-addons`
 4. Search for **Whisper Pro ASR** and install the addon
 5. Install can take a couple minutes and might seem stuck on installing.
-The library is fairly large and will be downloaded entirely (about 15 GB).
+The library is fairly large and will be downloaded entirely (takes up over 15 GB of storage).
 If installation has failed, it will show in your logs, otherwise be patient!

 ## Settings